jundalisay/superblist/content/en/social/economics/principles/part-3/chapter-01b.md

 > *Dharma and Smith's invisible hand are supposed to come from Brahma and Providence (God) respectively.
 However, the idea of a superior God seems to drive away materialists and egotistic people who have been liberalized to view themselves as their own god and master of their own destiny.
 In fact, of the current large populations, only the Muslims seem to be the group that is amenable to having their will subservient to a divine being such as the concept of Allah.

 As such, our definition of dharma mutes any references to God or any divine being.
-This is so that it can get a chance at mass adoption even by those materialists and egotistic people who are at the forefront of destroying rainforests for big money, and driving inequality through slave-wages and speculative investments that raise asset prices for their self-gain.
+This is so that it can get a chance at mass adoption even by those materialists and egotistic people who are at the forefront of:
+- destroying rainforests for big money
+- driving inequality through profit-maximizing slave-wages
+- speculative investments that raise asset prices for self-gain.

-Only by giving them a positive reason to switch sides, while keeping their selfishness and ego, can there be hope for sustainability in the face of the global warming disasters and inequality that Economics, with its blind focus on economic growth, has created.
+Only by giving them a positive reason to switch sides, while keeping their selfishness and ego, can there be hope for sustainability in the face of the global warming disasters and inequality that Economics has created through its blind focus on money-making.

 As they say, desperate times call for desperate measures.

 Note that this only mutes God and does not cancel It.
-The unmuting can be done scientifically through the development of [artificial intelligence](/superphysics/ai-is-autonomous) which will reveal God to be a Matrix, and our existence to be a virtual reality inside the mind of God or Brahma.
+The unmuting can be done scientifically through the development of [artificial intelligence](/superphysics/solutions/isaiah) which will reveal God to be a Matrix, and our existence to be a virtual reality inside the mind of God or Brahma.

 ![AI](/photos/tech/ai.jpg)

-The dharma of a pantrynomy is to keep on producing utility for society.
+The dharma of a supereconomy is to keep on producing utility for society.

 This is why the selfish landlord gave up part of his crops to be given as wages to his employees so that they could maintain his agricultural system.
 Had he kept all of his crops for himself, there would be no one to grow the next batch and his estate's economic system would fail and become adharmic.

 {{< q a="Adam-Smith" >}}
 The proud and unfeeling landlord views his extensive fields, and without a thought for his brethren, he imagines to eat its whole harvest..
 The capacity of his stomach is far less than the immensity of his desires and receives no more than that of the meanest peasant. <b>The rest of the food he is obliged to distribute</b> among his servants..
 The rich.. divide with the poor the produce of all their improvements despite their natural selfishness and rapacity.

 They are led by an invisible hand to make nearly the same distribution of life’s necessities which would have been made, had the earth been divided equally among all its inhabitants.
 {{< /q >}}